 I’m Willoughby Newcomb, the school counselor at DECHS.
-I have a spouse, a daughter who is 11, and two dogs.
-For fun my family likes to go bowling, watch movies, and travel.
-Outside of work and family I enjoy DIY house projects, gardening, going to the beach, and visiting with my friends.
+I have a spouse, a daughter who is 12, a bonus daughter who is 11, and two dogs.
+For fun, my family likes to go bowling, watch movies, and travel.
+Outside of work and family, I enjoy DIY house projects, gardening, going to the beach, and visiting with my friends.

 Associate of Arts (AA), Cape Fear Community College

 Bachelor of Arts (BA) in Psychology, cum laude, UNC Wilmington